Blog

 On one of the coldest weekends in recent memory, 10 CAP String Orchestra (CAPSO) students, their teacher and chaperones hopped on a plane to New York, bound for Carnegie Hall.
 It was time for the Crescendo International Music Competition’s Winner’s Recital.

 The ensemble of 10 CAPSO students received first place for their submission to the competition’s audition round.
-That win earned them the right to compete in the Winner’s Recital on February 1, 2026.
+That win earned them the right to play in the Winner’s Recital on February 1, 2026.

 Backstage at Carnegie Hall | Photo by Jen Miles